sobolevn/my-talks/README.md

 `#python`

 There's a new awesome tool to manage your dependencies in a `python` world.
 It is called `pipenv`.
-And it solves so much problems!
+And it solves so many problems!

-However, it is not perfect itself.
+However, it is not perfect in itself.
 I have to guide new users through this tool.

 ### Ecto: the easy and the hard